 I’m a Senior Lecturer at Plymouth Marjon University, where I teach across a range of health-related disciplines and serve as Programme Leader for the MPH Public Health postgraduate course.
 My core expertise lies in Health Promotion and the use of exercise for managing chronic health conditions, blending academic work with ongoing professional practice.

-With 20+ years in higher education, I’ve developed extensive experience in digital pedagogy, including innovative uses of Canvas VLE/LMS and leadership in generative AI integration across teaching and assessment.
+With almost 25 years in adult education (7 in FE, 16 in HE), I’ve developed extensive experience in digital pedagogy, including innovative uses of Canvas VLE/LMS and leadership in generative AI integration across teaching and assessment.
 My approach emphasises practical skill development for both colleagues and students, through communities of practice, resource-sharing, and curriculum design.

 I teach health behaviour change, public health, clinical exercise, and strength & conditioning, while maintaining active involvement in exercise referral schemes for conditions like cancer, chronic pain, and diabetes.
 My research is currently focused on the skills, attributes and training of group exercise referral instructors, but has also included large-scale research projects like the e-coachER RCT (focused on behaviour change in exercise referral) and investigations into corporate sponsorship of physical activity initiatives.

 I’ve led institution-wide initiatives to build digital literacies, from staff training programs to student-facing modules integrating research methods and study skills.
-Recently, I spearheaded Marjon’s response to generative AI, leading a project to develop policy guidance, designing AI literacy frameworks, and co-authoring a chapter (Redefining Assessments in the Age of AI) to the Routledge book Teaching and Learning in the Age of Generative AI.
-I have also been at the forefront of work to develop new ways of building asynchronous and blended teaching and learning resources; work that has been shared at a national conference.
+Recently, I spearheaded Marjon’s response to generative AI, leading a project to develop policy guidance, designing AI literacy frameworks, and co-authoring a chapter (Redefining Assessments in the Age of AI) in the Routledge book Teaching and Learning in the Age of Generative AI.
+I have also been at the forefront of work to develop new ways of building asynchronous and blended teaching and learning resources; work that has been shared at national conferences and on this website Canvas Page Templates Project.

 This work extends beyond academia.
 Among other work, I’ve delivered workshops for public health professionals and educators on AI’s role in research and teaching.